pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Gunung Payung Beach Kuta is one of the most beautiful hidden beaches in Bali in every aspect, a calm and quiet coastal retreat underneath the island's southern Bukit Peninsula, with the huge limestone cliffs.
-The serene spot is known for the mesmerising allure of nature, clear waters, golden sand, and the dramatic rock formations that play the violin for a nice day by the sea.
-Reaching this heaven requires going through a steep staircase cut in the cliffs, which is one of the reasons why there are not many people around and makes it possible for the place to keep its natural and pleasant mood, ideal for those travellers who just want to see the views, walk the beach, take a dip, and enjoy a slower lifestyle on the island.
+Gunung Payung Beach Bali is one of the most beautiful hidden beaches in Bali in every aspect, a calm and quiet coastal retreat underneath the island's southern Bukit Peninsula, with the huge limestone cliffs.
+The serene spot is known for the mesmerising allure of nature, clear waters, white sand, and the dramatic rock formations that play the violin for a nice day by the sea.
+Reaching this heaven requires going through a steep staircase cut in the cliffs, which is one of the reasons why there are not many people around and which makes it possible for the place to keep its natural and pleasant mood, ideal for those travellers who just want to see the views, walk the beach, take a dip, and enjoy a slower lifestyle on the island.

-About Gunung Payung Beach, Kuta
+About Gunung Payung Beach

-To get to the beach, one has to go down about 280–320 stone steps carved into the natural cliff path.
+To get to the beach, one has to go down approximately 150-200 stone steps carved into the natural cliff path.
 This is the hard work that makes the beach feel like an expertly guarded secret.
 At the bottom, large areas of white sand, sparkling blue water, and stunning limestone formations are waiting for you.
 Also, there are a few shaded caves and rock overhangs that can be used as resting places from the hot weather.
 There are a couple of local warungs and food stalls serving drinks and snacks at the top and occasionally near the beach, but in general, commercial development is very little, and that keeps the authentic and quiet ambience of the beach.

 Gunung Payung Beach Highlights